September is Suicide Prevention Month

 • Impulsive or reckless behavior

-Further, suicidal behaviors can be a psychiatric emergency.
-If you or a loved one starts to take any of the following steps, seek immediate help from a health care provider or call 988 to reach the Suicide & Crisis Lifeline:
+Further, these behaviors may be considered a medical emergency.
+If you or someone you know starts to or are exhibiting behaviors including, but not limited to the following, seek immediate help from a health care provider or call/text 988 to reach the Suicide & Crisis Lifeline.

 • Giving away possessions